notesofcliff/delve/src/home/doc/admin/Installation_and_Setup.md

 **Note**: The createsuperuser can accept all parameters as Command Line arguments which can be used to facilitate automation.

-6. **Start the Server**: Start the Flashlight web server, task scheduler, syslog server and/or file-tail utility.
+6. **Start the Server**: Start the Delve web server, task scheduler, syslog server and/or file-tail utility.

    ```
    # Start the web server (Explore UI, Admin UI and REST API)